From Still to Moving ImageHugh Hamilton

 - Covered shoes are compulsory

-- Photoshop CC/ Lightroom and iMovie for practice at home
+- Photoshop CC/ Lightroom for practice at home

 Bring your own DSLR or Mirrorless (MILC) camera (charged batteries and memory card) that can capture video.
 If you are unsure please search your camera brand and model for clarification